xrazis/haris.razis.com/content/posts/balkan-tet.md

 {{< figure src="/blog/balkan-tet/IMG_2925.jpg" attr="The Tenere taking a siesta."
 align=center link="/blog/balkan-tet/IMG_2925" target="_blank" >}}

-{{< figure src="/blog/balkan-tet/IMG_2945.jpg" attr="An active mine in Lura where we decided to stop for a photo." align=center link="/blog/balkan-tet/IMG_2945.jpg" target="_blank" >}}
+{{< figure src="/blog/balkan-tet/IMG_2945.jpg" attr="Little did we know of the suffer fest that lied ahead." align=center link="/blog/balkan-tet/IMG_2945.jpg" target="_blank" >}}

 The road up to the mine wasn't too bad, but we were tired and hungry.
 We still had 60 km through the Lura mountain and